gullerya/rich-component/readme.md

 Its call is to fill up some functional gap when there is a need to conveniently manage __HTML template__ for Web Component.

+It helps order and cleanness freaks like myself to separate easily the HTML/CSS from the JavaScript.

+> Myself took it as a best practice to separate those for better readability, Dev tools support (when HTML/CSS mixed into JS their support usually becomes very limited, if any) and future extensibility easiness.
+It is only when I'm absolutely sure, that the component will stay small and simple, I'm inlining the template, and even then I'm half hearted.

 `rich-component` ensures that template for your custom element is provided correctly, fetches/caches the templates when needed and finally injects the templated `HTML` into the `shadowRoot` of each newly created component instance.

 Few points to stress:
-* `rich-component` is very __small__ in itself and very __narrow__ defined functionality, it's more like a utility or a micro-framework, than full blown beast
+* `rich-component` is very __small__ in itself and has very __narrow__ defined functionality, it's more like a utility or a micro-framework, than a full blown beast
 * __simplicity__ is one of the primary things the author concerned with
-* APIs designed to second the __native componenet definition__ APis, so migration to & from `rich-component` requires minimalistic effort - it's not binding you to anything
+* APIs designed to second the __native component definition__ APis, so migration to & from `rich-component` requires minimalistic effort - it's not binding you to anything
 * when template needs to be fetched over the network, the `custom element` definition postponed to that, thus making the component available to the application only when ready to use

 #### Last versions (full changelog is [here](./docs/changelog.md))